antonio-backnotfront/revenue-recognition/README.md

 Historically, flawed revenue recognition has fueled major corporate scandals, including Enron and WorldCom, causing severe financial and legal repercussions.
 Reliable revenue recognition systems ensure transparency and uphold trust in financial markets.
 ---

+<h3 align="center"> ⚙ UPD:️ How does the process of revenue recognition work</h3>
+<p align="center">BackgroundService called StatusMonitoringWorker is monitoring the database every 10 seconds and
+if detects any unpaid contract, which according to its startDate and endDate should have been already paid, cancels it immediately.
+Same work for subscriptions, the client should renew the subscription (issue a payment) during the first 3 days of the next renewal period. </p>

+---